Monday, December 11, 2023

 During migration from the lungs to the small intestine.
 Cough and the horror of live worms being coughed up.

 Small intestinal stay.
-Though the worms do not suck blood like hookworm never the less, they steal nutrients from the children and children become stunted and malnourished.
-Motile worms in the intestine can enter the bile duct, gall bladder, and appendix causing acute obstruction and infection.
+Though the worms do not suck blood like hookworm, nevertheless, they steal nutrients from the children and children become stunted and malnourished.
+Motile worms in the intestine can enter the bile duct, gall bladder, and appendix, causing acute obstruction and infection.
 A heavy parasitic load in the small intestine causes bowel obstruction.

 During adult female searching for a male worm.
-When the worm reaches the pharynx and sometimes enters the larynx cough and respiratory distress develop.
+When the worm reaches the pharynx and sometimes enters the larynx, cough and respiratory distress develop.

 Diagnosis:

 Fertilized ascaris eggs are diagnostic.
-Unfertilized eggs sink while fertilized eggs float in water.
+Unfertilized eggs sink, while fertilized eggs float in water.
 Each egg is oval to round in shape, measuring 75 x 50 micrometers, and has a thick mamillated outer shell and is usually stained brown by bile.

 Adult worms are also diagnostic.
 The worms are long, slender, cylindrical, unsegmented and colored light yellow.
 The mouth end is surrounded by 3 lips.
 The male worm is 30 cm long and 4 mm in diameter, and has a curved tail end.
-A female measures 40 cm ( over a foot long) X 6 mm.
-The genital aperture is in the upper third of the body and 2/3 of the body contains sacs containing 25 million eggs.
+A female measures 40 cm (over a foot long) X 6 mm.
+The genital aperture is in the upper third of the body, and 2/3 of the body contains sacs containing 25 million eggs.

 Treatment.
 Albendazole and Mebendazole are effective in killing the adult worms.
 A daily dose for 3 days is recommended for cure.
 Reinfections are common in endemic areas.